Personal Selling Strategies

 - 6. Improving Customer and Market Feedback from SalesForce

 Below are few Personal Selling Strategies

 If the rate of technological changes in the industry is high, the customer is more likely to change equipment frequently and may require the services of the sales team more often to evaluate options.
 Also when the buyer is expanding his facilities or is venturing into a new business, salespersons should be calling on the buyer more often.

-Percentage of Calls on Existing and Potential Accounts
+2. Percentage of Calls on Existing and Potential Accounts

-A salesperson has to divide his time between existing and potential customers in a way that maximizes sales or profits of the company.
+A salesperson has to divide his time between existing and potential customers in a way that maximizes the sales or profits of the company.
 Some salespeople fix some formula for themselves so that they do not spend excess time with either type of the customers i.e. he will spend 40 % of his time with existing customers and the rest with prospective customers.
 But this may not be a good strategy all the time.

-Division of time between the existing and potential accounts should depend upon the type of industry and the state of business in the industry.
-If the industry has big buyers and the salesperson’s company has a sufficient number of those big accounts, focus should be on retaining those accounts.
+The division of time between the existing and potential accounts should depend upon the type of industry and the state of business in the industry.
+If the industry has big buyers and the salesperson’s company has a sufficient number of those big accounts, the focus should be on retaining those accounts.
 But if the salesperson’s company has only a few of these accounts, the salesperson should divide his time between serving existing accounts and acquiring new ones.